-All Other Indoor Public Places
+Transport Indoor Public

+Funds for Enforcement

+Availability of Cessation Services in South Sudan

+Quitting Resources

+National Quit Line

+Learn more about best practices in Cessation.

+Tobacco Packaging Regulations in South Sudan

+Quality of Tobacco Packaging Regulation

+✓ None

+Text warning label only Text warning label with graphic warning label Plain Packaging with text/graphic warning label

+% of Pack Covered

+Not applicable

-Funds for Enforcement Availability of Cessation Services in South Sudan Quitting Resources National Quit Line Learn more about best practices in Cessation.
-Tobacco Packaging Regulations in South Sudan Quality of Tobacco Packaging Regulation ✓ None Text warning label only Graphic warning label only Plain Packaging with graphic warning label % of Pack Covered Learn more about best practices in Counter Marketing.
-Tobacco Control Mass Media Campaigns in South Sudan Ran a National Anti-Tobacco Campaign No Part Of A Comprehensive Tobacco Control Program Not Applicable Pre-Tested With The Target Audience Not Applicable Target Audience Research Was Conducted Not Applicable Aired On Television And/Or Radio Not Applicable Utilized Media Planning Not Applicable Earned Media/Public Relations Were Used To Promote The Campaign Not Applicable Process Evaluation Was Used To Assess Implementation Not Applicable Outcome Evaluation Was Used To Assess Effectiveness Not Applicable Learn more about best practices in Mass Media.
-Tobacco Tax Policies in South Sudan Using evidence-based international recommendations/best practices, the Tobaccononomics Cigarette Tax Scorecard assesses four components of tax systems - price, change in affordability, tax share, and structure - on a scale of 0 to 5, where a higher score is preferred.
+Learn more about best practices in Counter Marketing.

+Tobacco Control Mass Media Campaigns in South Sudan

+Ran a National Anti-Tobacco Campaign No Part Of A Comprehensive Tobacco Control Program Not applicable Pre-Tested With The Target Audience Not applicable Target Audience Research Was Conducted Not applicable Aired On Television And/Or Radio Not applicable Utilized Media Planning Not applicable Earned Media/Public Relations Were Used To Promote The Campaign Not applicable Process Evaluation Was Used To Assess Implementation Not applicable Outcome Evaluation Was Used To Assess Effectiveness Not applicable

+Learn more about best practices in Mass Media.

+Tobacco Tax Policies in South Sudan

+Using evidence-based international recommendations/best practices, the Tobacconomics Cigarette Tax Scorecard assesses four components of tax systems - price, change in affordability, tax share, and structure - on a scale of 0 to 5, where a higher score is preferred.

+Overall Score --------- -------

+Insufficient data

+The overall score is an average of the four component scores.

+Cigarette Price

+Over Time

+Insufficient data 0.00

-Cigarette Price N/A Consumers respond to higher prices by decreasing consumption and some quit using tobacco.
-Change in Affordability Over Time 0 In addition to price, change in affordability is critical.
+Consumers respond to higher prices by decreasing consumption and some quit using tobacco.

+Change in Affordability

+In addition to price, change in affordability is critical.
 Cigarettes need to become less affordable for consumption to decline.

+Tax Share of Price

+Large tax shares of price are usually a good indicator that taxes are working.

+Tax Structure

-Tax Share of Price 2.5 Large tax shares of price are usually a good indicator that taxes are working.
-Tax Structure 2 Best practices include relying more on uniform specific excise taxes that are adjusted regularly to outpace growth and inflation.
+Best practices include relying more on uniform specific excise taxes that are adjusted regularly to outpace growth and inflation.

 Learn more about the Scorecard in South Sudan.

-Regulations on Tobacco Advertising, Promotion, and Sponsorship (TAPS) in South Sudan Marketing is the key avenue that tobacco companies use to reach consumers, new and old.
+Regulations on Tobacco Advertising, Promotion, and Sponsorship (TAPS) in South Sudan

+Marketing is the key avenue that tobacco companies use to reach consumers, new and old.
 Restricting or eliminating marketing is key to tobacco control success.

-Direct Bans O out of 7 direct bans implemented Indirect Bans 0 out of 10 indirect bans implemented National TV and radio No Free distribution in mail or through other means No International TV and radio No Promotional discounts No International magazines and newspa apers No Non-tobacco products identified with tobacco brand names No International magazines and newspa apers No Brand name of non-tobacco products used for tobacco product No Billboard and outdoor advertising No Appearance in TV and/or films: tobacco brands (product placement) No Advertising at point of sale No Appearance in TV and/or films: tobacco products No Advertising on internet No Prescribed anti-tobacco ads required for any visual entertainment media product that depicts tobacco products, use or images No Complete ban on sponsorship No Compliance Any form of contribution (financial or other support) to any event, activity or individual No I N/A Ban on the publicity of financial or other sponsorship or support by the tobacco industry of events, activities, individuals No
+Direct Bans O out of 7 direct bans implemented Indirect Bans 0 out of 10 direct bans implemented National TV and radio No Free distribution in mail or through other means No International TV and radio No Promotional discounts No International magazines and newspa pers No Non-tobacco products identified with tobacco brand names No International magazines and newspa pers No Brand name of non-tobacco products used for tobacco product No Billboard and outdoor advertising No Appearance in TV and/or films: tobacco brands (product placement) t No Advertising at point of sale No Appearance in TV and/or films: tobacco products No Advertising on internet No Prescribed anti-tobacco ads required for any visual entertainment media product that depicts tobacco products, use or images No Complete ban on sponsorship No Compliance Any form of contribution (financial or other support) to any event, activity or individual No N N/A Ban on the publicity of financial or other sponsorship or support by the tobacco industry of events, activities, individuals No